 - The MCF method, developed for cylinders of constant diameters but used in the OW industry on piles of variable diameters, can produce both overestimations or underestimations when compared to the Potential Flow method. - For industrial-like geometries, overestimations in the range of 1% to 2% were observed on the global hydrodynamic DEL when the TP diameter crossing the free surface is large.
 In this case the reference diameter used for evaluation of hydro loads with MCF is equal to the maximum diameter of the geometry tested and this lead to a conservative result. - On the opposite, when the TP is almost submerged and cross the free surface with a thinner diameter, the MCF correction led to underestimations of the global DEL, in the range of 5% to 7%.
 In this case the reference diameter used for evaluation of hydro loads with MCF is equal to the minimum diameter of the geometry tested. - The ratio between the TP and the pile diameter is an important factor to characterize the level of difference between the MCF and Potential Flow prediction.
-As this ratio seems to be smaller for large monopile, the 10MW system was less impacted than the 2.3MW system. - The MCF method applied in the time domain by structural design codes, like Bladed, can produce inaccurate loads due errors in the nonlinear wave forces when compared to the Potential Flow method. - The DEL variation between the 2 methods is low for small waves, as the nonlinear effects stay small. - For short waves, the MCF method overpredicts the DEL up to 10 to 20%, and similar results are found both for the 2.3MW and the 10MW systems. - For long waves it is the opposite: MCF underpredicts the loads, by -30 to -50%.
-Again similar order of magnitudes are found for the 2.3 and the 10 MW systems - At the end, for a water depth of 12.5m, the global DEL (accounting for all the wave conditions) is underestimated by the MCF model by 13 to 14% when compared to the potential flow. - Moving the water depth from 12.5m (Teesside mean value) to 19m (Teesside upper value) does not affect the tendency but affects the order of magnitude: the MCF model underestimates by only 1.2% the global DEL predicted by the Potential Flow theory.
+As this ratio seems to be smaller for large monopile, the 10MW system was less impacted than the 2.3MW system. - The MCF method applied in the time domain by structural design codes, like Bladed, can produce inaccurate loads due to approximations in the nonlinear wave forces when compared to the Potential Flow method.
+Using the MCF method with a vertical stretching model led to the following conclusions : - The DEL variation between the 2 methods is low for small waves, as the nonlinear effects stay small.

+- For short waves, the MCF method overpredicts the DEL up to 10 to 25%.
+Similar results are found both for the 2.3MW and the 10MW systems, the larger effects being obtained for the larger monopile. - For long waves, MCF and Potential Flow models predict similar loads. - At the end, for a water depth of 12.5m, the global DEL (accounting for all the wave conditions) is overestimated by the MCF model by 8 to 10% when compared to the Potential Flow. - Moving the water depth from 12.5m (Teesside mean value) to 19m (Teesside upper value) does not affect the tendency but affects the order of magnitude: the MCF model overestimates by only 5.5% to 6% the global DEL predicted by the Potential Flow theory.
 Interestingly, the water depth seems to be more important than the pile diameter in such global comparisons. - The influence of Stretching models has been briefly analyzed, comparing the Vertical Stretching to the popular Wheeler and Wheeler+ stretching models.
 These last ones seem to produce lower DEL than the vertical stretching model, by -1% (small wave heights) to -10% (short waves with Hs>=2m).
 Accounting for all wave conditions led to 7% reduction in the DEL when using the Wheeler stretching model instead of the vertical stretching model.

-The 3 uncertainties have comparable effects in terms of magnitude, bringing 1 to 10% differences on the DEL depending on the wave case, thus about 5 to 50% differences on the damage itself.
+The 3 uncertainties have comparable effects in terms of magnitude, bringing 1 to 10% differences on the DEL depending on the wave conditions, thus about 5 to 50% differences on the damage itself.